jewlf/getting_cleaning_data_project/README.md

-OUTPUT FILE: The tidy data output file, is named "tidydata.txt" and is space delimited, with character strings enclosed in " ".
+OUTPUT FILE: The tidy data output file, is named "tidydata.txt" and is single space delimited, with character strings enclosed in " ".

 The First row contains column names, each enclosed with " ".